Việt Nam, RoK boost parliamentary cooperation on gender equality, family affairs

 She suggested the two sides strengthen professional exchanges between committees and agencies specialising in gender, children, and family affairs; implement training programmes, experience-sharing initiatives, and exchanges to enhance legislative capacity in related areas; promote mechanisms for legal information provision and exchange in the fields of civil status and nationality; and boost close coordination in addressing civil status and nationality issues concerning citizens of the two nations.

-She stressed that her committee will continue to work closely with relevant Vietnamese agencies to promote an inclusive, safe, and equal environment for women and children in multicultural families, while fostering sustainable and respectful people-to-people exchanges, thus contributing to the global progress.
+She stressed that her committee will continue to work closely with relevant Việt Namese agencies to promote an inclusive, safe, and equal environment for women and children in multicultural families, while fostering sustainable and respectful people-to-people exchanges, thus contributing to global progress.

-During their meeting, the two sides exchanged and shared experience on the effective use of information technology, including cybersecurity, with particular attention to ensuring cybersecurity for women and children. — VNS
+During their meeting, the two sides exchanged and shared experiences on the effective use of information technology, including cybersecurity, with particular attention to ensuring cybersecurity for women and children. — VNS